signalarun/machine-learning/ensemble-learning/readme.md

 "Empirical and theoretical evidence show that some ensemble techniques (such as bagging) act as a variance reduction mechanism, i.e., they reduce the variance component of the error.
 Moreover, empirical results suggest that other ensemble techniques (such as AdaBoost) reduce both the bias and the variance parts of the error." - Page 39, Pattern Classification Using Ensemble Methods, 2010.

+* Types
+  + Homogenous ensemble model
+    - If multiple models of same algorithm are trained on same dataset we obtain a homogenous ensemble model
+  + Heterogenous ensemble model
+    - If multiple models of different algorith are trained on same dataset we obtain a heterogenous model